jiial/bumbleB/Documentation.md

 ```
 AspectJ is used to access information about parameters passed to method within given/when/then-steps.

-If you're starting a new project, you can just use the [examplesB](examplesB)-project as your starting point to skip all of these steps.
+If you started with the [examplesB](examplesB)-project as your starting point you can skip all
+the steps above.

 Finally, you have to set the *settings.localRepository* environment variable to your local Maven repository.
 This is used in the Maven surefire plugin configuration for AspectJ to find the aspect weaver.